 The Glendora Mountain Road and Glendora Ridge Road are also common routes for cyclists and sightseers with views through the San Gabriel Mountains.
 These roads have also hosted stages of the international Tour of California.

 Glendora is served by Foothill Transit which provides connections through the city and express service to downtown Los Angeles.
-The Metro A Line termini station at APU/Citrus College in the adjacent city of Azusa also provides a transit link to the Metro system of trains and buses.
-A future extension of the A Line, from its current termini in Azusa to the City of Montclair in San Bernardino County, will include a station in Glendora to be located in the southeast corner of the intersection of Ada Avenue and Vermont Avenue.
-The station is not expected to be in service until 2025.
-Ahead of the stations eventual opening, the rail line was renamed from the L Line to the A Line per Metro's new naming convention and will connect to the former Blue Line via the new Regional Connector in downtown Los Angeles.
+The Metro A Line terminus station at APU/Citrus College in the adjacent city of Azusa also provides a transit link to the Metro system of trains and buses.
+A future extension of the A Line, from its current terminus in Azusa to the City of Montclair in San Bernardino County, will include a station in Glendora to be located in the southeast corner of the intersection of Ada Avenue and Vermont Avenue.
+The station dedication is planned for May 3, 2025 with train service expected to begin in the Summer.[100][101]
+Ahead of the stations eventual opening, the rail line was renamed from the L Line to the A Line per Metro's new naming convention[102][103] and will connect to the former Blue Line via the new Regional Connector in downtown Los Angeles.
 It will provide a "one-seat ride" (transfers) to the Financial District of Los Angeles and downtown Long Beach.

 Glendora also runs its own weekday transportation shuttle service, the Glendora Mini Bus, with shuttles serving the Metrolink Commuter Rail Station in nearby Covina, the APU/Citrus College Metro station, and an inter-school service connecting some of the city's schools.
 The Mini Bus also provides curb-to-curb transportation services for senior and disabled residents of Glendora.